davidburns573/SpotifyActivity/README.md

 plan to change this anytime soon.

 ## Why?
-Since I want to be able to stalk my friends, I created this app to allow users to create spotify web requests through their phones.
-With a couple extra steps, you can get access to friend activity data.
+Since I want to be able to stalk my friends!
+I created this app to allow users to create spotify web requests through their phones.
+With a couple extra steps, you can get access to friend activity data, just like you would through the desktop client.